Irregular Hodge numbers of Frenkel--Gross connections: The irregular Hodge numbers of Frenkel--Gross connections

-Moreover, Mochizuki showed that the functor $B$ is compatible with the six functors formalism, nearby and vanishing cycle functors, and duality in \cite[Props.
-11.46-11.48]{Mochizuki}.
+Moreover, Mochizuki showed that the functor $B$ is compatible with the six-functor formalism, nearby and vanishing cycle functors, and duality in \cite[Props.~11.46-11.48]{Mochizuki}.
 In particular, these operators preserve rescalable integrable mixed twistor $\scr{D}$-modules.
 Let us also notice that the category $\MHM(\bb{A}^1_{\theta}\times M,\dR)$ exists even if $M$ is a possibly singular algebraic variety.
-Furthermore, the push-forward and the pull-back for maps between possibly singular varieties preserves the subcategory of exponential mixed Hodge modules.
-Therefore, we have the six functor formalism in the category of exponential mixed Hodge modules (and consequently in the category of rescalable integrable mixed twistor $\cD$-modules) including push-forward and pull-back for maps between singular spaces.
+Furthermore, the push-forward and the pull-back for maps between possibly singular varieties preserve the subcategory of exponential mixed Hodge modules.
+Therefore, we have the six-functor formalism in the category of exponential mixed Hodge modules (and consequently in the category of rescalable integrable mixed twistor $\cD$-modules) including push-forward and pull-back for maps between singular spaces.

-As explained above, the \textit{de Rham} functor $\Xi_{\rr{dR}}: \MTM^{\rr{int}}_{\rr{res}}(M)\subset \MTM(M) \rightarrow \textup{Mod}_h(\cD_Y)$ sends a rescalable integrable twistor $\scr{D}$-module $\cM$ to the holonomic $\scr{D}$-module $\cM/(z-1)\cM$.
-For any $\cT\in\MTM^{\rr{int}}_{\rr{res}}(M)$ one can then equip $\Xi_{\rr{dR}}(\cT)$ with an irregular Hodge filtration $F_{\rr{irr}}^\bullet$, see \cite[Thm.
-0.3]{Sabbah-Irreg-book} and \cite[Cor.
-1.6]{Mochizuki}.
+As explained above, the \textit{de Rham} functor $\Xi_{\rr{dR}}: \MTM^{\rr{int}}_{\rr{resc}}(M)\subset \MTM(M) \rightarrow \textup{Mod}_h(\cD_Y)$ sends a rescalable integrable twistor $\scr{D}$-module $\cM$ to the holonomic $\scr{D}$-module $\cM/(z-1)\cM$.
+For any $\cT\in\MTM^{\rr{int}}_{\rr{resc}}(M)$ one can then equip $\Xi_{\rr{dR}}(\cT)$ with an irregular Hodge filtration $F_{\rr{irr}}^\bullet$, see \cite[Thm.~0.3]{Sabbah-Irreg-book} and \cite[Cor.~1.6]{Mochizuki}.
 In particular, we denote by $h^p_{\rr{irr}}$ the irregular Hodge numbers, i.e. the (generic) ranks of the graded pieces of $F_{\rr{irr}}^\bullet \Xi_{\rr{dR}}(\cT)$.

 To end this section, we collect a unicity result, which will be needed later.